withcenter/fireflow/README.md

   - Open AI.
 GPT query.
 Chat members can query to GPT and share.
   - Uploading any kinds of files like Image, Video, TXT, PDF, ZIP, etc.
   - User invite and leave in Group chat.
-  - Moderator can remove a user.
+  - Moderators can remove a user.
+  - Moderators can't leave the chat room.
+But he can break the room.
+All users are no longer to use the chat room after admin breaks the room.
+  - Moderators can block user.
+  - Moderators can send push notification to all users even if some of them disabled the subscription.

 - Forum